 The late Rita Mulcahey was a widely respected teacher and author on project management.
 In the following video Rita provides an introduction to project risk management, emphasising the adoption of a simple approach:

 This emphasis on simplicity is further examined in the next video.
 The argument that is made here is that complex risk decision making models, developed by theoreticians, are seldom used by practitioners.
 Instead models are required that simplify the application of the more complex approaches and improve actual decision making in the business world.
 As we consider project risk management it is important to retain this focus on simplicity.
 It is also of value to apply this approach in project management more widely:

 The PMBOK defines project risk management as including:

 “the processes of conducting risk management planning, identification, analysis, response planning, and monitoring and control on a project.”

-There are six major processes in the PMBOK on project risk management:
+There are seven major processes in the PMBOK on project risk management:

 1. Plan risk management